-Janet Dawson has written two novels featuring Zephyrette Jill McLeod and twelve novels with Oakland private investigator Jeri Howard.
+Janet Dawson has written twelve novels with Oakland private investigator Jeri Howard and two novels featuring Zephyrette Jill McLeod.
 Her first Jeri Howard book, Kindred Crimes, won the St. Martin’s Press/Private Eye Writers of America contest for best first private eye novel.
 It was nominated in the best first category for three mystery awards, the Shamus, the Macavity and the Anthony.

 The California Zephyr series, a historical mystery series with Zephyrette Jill McLeod, includes Death Rides the Zephyr and the latest, Death Deals a Hand.